-This service that provides taxi rides to eligible riders and covers 50% of the total cost.
+This service provides taxi rides to eligible riders and covers 50% of the total cost.
 The agency caters to only older adults and individuals with disabilities.
 These customers typically cant access Metro services or they have no alternative for transportation.

 Harris Rides provides two different services.
 Continue reading to learn more.

 Riders share rides and pay based on mileage from the pickup location to their ending destination.
-The Shared Ride services is suggested for any trip over 12 miles.
+The Shared-Ride services is suggested for any trip over 12 miles.
 The customer pays 50% of the fare and prices for this service range between $6.00 and $42.00.
 You must book your Shared Ride trips 24 hours in advance.

-The Taxi Service differs from the Shared Ride in a couple ways.
+The Taxi Service differs from the Shared Ride in a couple of ways.
 First Taxi Service trips can be booked the same day.
 Second, customers must only give 90 minutes of advanced notice.
 Also, this is a metered service with the maximum cost being $48.00.
 Like the Shared Ride service, the customer pays 50%.

 To apply for either service you must complete and mail your Harris Rides application to 8410 Lantern Point Drive, Houston, TX 77054.